Taikyoku shogi: Area movers

 The lion and lion hawk may take multiple (2) steps in a single turn.
 These do not have to be in a line, so these pieces can potentially reach every square within two or three steps of the starting square, not just squares along one of the diagonals or orthogonals.
 Such moves are also useful to get around obstructions.
 An area mover must stop where it captures.

 Limited range jumping pieces

-The golden bird and several promoted pieces have the option of jumping a limited number of squares, and then continuing on in the same direction as a ranging piece.
+The heavenly tetrarch king, great hawk, rain demon, great eagle, treacherous fox and mountain crane may jump a limited number of squares, before (optionally) continuing on in the same direction as a ranging piece.
+This is also the likely behavior of the golden bird, free bird, ancient dragon, great elephant and teaching king.

-Range jumping (flying) pieces

-The ancient dragon may jump over any number of pieces, friend or foe, along a straight line, but only when making a capture.
-Otherwise it moves as a ranging piece.

 Range capturing pieces

-The great general, vice general, rook general, bishop general, violent dragon and flying crocodile may jump over any number of pieces, friend or foe, along a diagonal or orthogonal.
-They capture all pieces they jump.
+The great general, vice general, flying general, angle general, fierce dragon and flying crocodile may jump over any number of pieces, friend or foe, along a diagonal or orthogonal.
+They capture all pieces they jump over, as well as the one they land on.

-However, they may only jump pieces of lower rank, whether friend or foe.
+However, they may only jump over or land on pieces of lower rank, whether friend or foe.
 The relevant ranking is: